ecto/duino/README.md

 The **board** object is an EventEmitter.
 You can listen for the following events:

-* `data` raw output from the serial port
+* `data` messages from the serial port, delimited by newlines
-* `message` on newline, emits all data since the last newline
 * `connected` when the serial port has connected
 * `ready` when all internal post-connection logic has finished and the board is ready to use